datadesk/census-data-aggregator/README.md

 #### Approximating sums

 Returns the combined sum of all the provided Census Bureau estimates, along with an approximated margin of error.
+Useful when aggregating census categories or geographies.

 Accepts a series of arguments, each a paired list with the estimated value first and the margin of error second.